seamusdemora/PiFormulae/Bluetooth-AudioForBookwormLite.md

 If you want to make this change, here's one way to do it:

 >**N.B. :** There are several ways to modify service files in systemd.
-I am aware some consider it "bad form" to edit the main file directly, but that is how I'm going to do it here.
+I am aware some consider it "bad form" to edit the *"main file"* directly, but that is how I'm going to do it here.

 ```bash